Click the boxes below for more information about the subaward process.

 - A Statement of Intent signed by the subrecipient institution business official

 - For Public Health Service (PHS) projects (which includes NIH awards), the subrecipient must certify that it is compliant with 42 CFR 50 Subpart F, Promoting Objectivity in Research.
-If the subrecipient certified their compliance in the Federal Demonstration Partnership Institutional Clearinghouse, it should be marked as compliant on the Internal Coordination Form.
+If the subrecipient certified their compliance in the Federal Demonstration Partnership Institutional Clearinghouse, it should be marked as compliant.
 If the subrecipient is not listed in the clearinghouse, they must fill out a FCOI Disclosure (non-Tufts) Form.
 This form must be signed by the non-Tufts PI and their Authorized Institutional Official.
 Subrecipient organizations that do not have financial conflict of interest (FCOI) policy that is compliant with the PHS regulations are subject to Tufts Financial Conflict of Interest in Research policy.

 Additional time will likely be required at the subrecipient institution for their internal review and sign-off before inclusion in Tufts proposal.
 Please plan for this additional time prior to the deadline for Tufts internal approvals.

-B. When Tufts is the subrecipient, the routing and approvals at the time of proposal submission must follow the internal proposal process.
-Prior to submission of the package to the prime institution, the Internal Sponsored Coordination Form and the Financial Interest Disclosure Form must be sent to Pre-Award (or routed via Research Administration System (RAS)).
+B. When Tufts is the subrecipient, the routing and approvals at the time of proposal submission must follow the internal proposal process via Research Administration System (RAS).
 It is recommended that Tufts PI also prepare and sign a letter of support expressing their intent to collaborate with the colleague(s) at the prime institution.
 Upon review and approval of the budget, budget justification, scope of work, and any other pertinent information, Pre-Award will issue the institutional statement of intent (or sign the statement of intent provided by the prime institution).

 If either the subrecipient or the prime organization is a first-time collaborator with Tufts, the Pre-Award Signing Official will request that this organization would be authorized in Research Administration System (RAS).